Imperial Japanese Navy in World War II: Coral Sea

-Yamamoto thought it essential to complete the destruction of the United States Navy, which had begun at Pearl Harbor.
+Yamamoto thought it essential to complete the destruction of the United States Navy that had begun at Pearl Harbor.
 His proposal to achieve this was by attacking Midway Atoll, an objective he believed the Americans would have no choice but to fight for.
 Due to its proximity to Hawaii, they would be forced to contest a Japanese invasion there.
 During a series of meetings held from April 2–5 between the Naval General Staff and representatives of the Combined Fleet, a compromise was reached.
 Yamamoto got his Midway operation, but only after he had threatened to resign once more.
-In return, however, Yamamoto had to agree to two demands from the Naval General Staff both of which had implications for the Midway operation.
+In return, however, Yamamoto had to agree to two demands from the Naval General Staff, both of which had implications for the Midway operation.
 In order to cover the offensive in the South Pacific, Yamamoto agreed to allocate one carrier division to the operation against Port Moresby.
-Yamamoto also agreed to include an attack to seize strategic points in the Aleutian Islands simultaneously with the Midway operation, these were enough to remove the Japanese margin of superiority in the coming Midway attack.
+Yamamoto also agreed to include an attack to seize strategic points in the Aleutian Islands simultaneously with the Midway operation.
+These were enough to remove the Japanese margin of superiority in the coming Midway attack.